 Launch Academy Reviews

-- Great Place to Begin a Career in Web Development!- 11/26/2019Amy Lieberman • Software Engineer • Graduate • Course: Immersive Full Stack Web Development Program • Campus: Boston
+- Great Place to Begin a Career in Web Development!- 11/26/2019Amy Lieberman • Software Engineer • Graduate • Course: Immersive Full Stack Software Engineering Program • Campus: Boston

 I had a great experience at Launch Academy and certainly learned a lot!
 The curriculum is consistently updated to keep up with version updates and industry popularity.
 The program is impeccably well run and I learned multiple new things every single day.
 The program included a 2-week group project and a 2-week individual project.